Redundant representations help generalization in wide neural networks: Hyperparameters used and training procedures

-\subsection{Hyperparameters used and training procedures}
+\section{Hyperparameters used and training procedures}

-\paragraph{Fully-connected networks on MNIST} We train the fully-connected networks for 5000 epochs with stochastic gradient descent using the following hyperparameters: batch size = 256, momentum = 0.9, learning rate = $10^{-3}$, weight decay = $10^{-2}$.
-We decrease the initial learning rate with a cosine schedule.
+\paragraph{Fully-connected networks on MNIST.} We train the fully-connected networks for 5000 epochs with stochastic gradient descent using the following hyperparameters: batch size = 256, momentum = 0.9, learning rate = $10^{-3}$, weight decay = $10^{-2}$.
+We optimize our networks using Adam.

-\paragraph{Wide-ResNet-28 and DenseNet40-BC on CIFAR10/100} All the models are trained for 200 epochs with stochastic gradient descent with a batch size = 128, momentum = 0.9, and cosine annealing scheduler starting with a learning rate of 0.1.
+\paragraph{Wide-ResNet-28 and DenseNet40-BC on CIFAR10/100.} All the models are trained for 200 epochs with stochastic gradient descent with a batch size = 128, momentum = 0.9, and cosine annealing scheduler starting with a learning rate of 0.1.
 The training set is augmented with horizontal flips with 50\% probability and random cropping the images padded with four pixels on each side.
-On CIFAR10 trained on WR28 we select a weight decay equal to $5 \cdot 10^{-4}$ and label smoothing magnitudes equal to 0.1 for WR28\_\{0.25, 0.5, 1, 2\}.
-On CIFAR10 trained on Densenet40-BC we set select a weight decay equal to $5 \cdot 10^{-4}$ and label smoothing magnitudes equal to 0.05 for all the networks On CIFAR100 trained on WR28 we set weight decays equal to \{10, 7, 5, 5, 5\}$\cdot 10^{-4}$ and label smoothing magnitudes equal to \{0.1, 0.07, 0.05, 0, 0\} for WR28\_\{1, 2, 4, 8, 16\} respectively.
+On CIFAR10 trained on WR28 we select a weight decay equal to $5 \cdot 10^{-4}$ and label smoothing magnitudes equal to 0.1 for WR28-\{0.25, 0.5, 1, 2\} and equal to 0 for WR28-\{4, 8\}.
+On CIFAR10 trained on Densenet40-BC we set a weight decay equal to $5 \cdot 10^{-4}$ and label smoothing magnitudes equal to 0.05 for all the networks On CIFAR100 trained on WR28 we set weight decays equal to \{10, 7, 5, 5, 5\}$\cdot 10^{-4}$ and label smoothing magnitudes equal to \{0.1, 0.07, 0.05, 0, 0\} for WR28-\{1, 2, 4, 8, 16\} respectively.
 All the hyperparameters were selected with a small grid search.

-\paragraph{ResNet50 on ImageNet} We train all the ResNet50 with mixed precision \citep{micikevicius2018mixed} for 120 epochs with a weight decay of $4\cdot10^{-5}$ and label smoothing rate of 0.1 \citep{bello2021revisiting}.
+\paragraph{ResNet50 on ImageNet.} We train all the ResNet50 with mixed precision \citep{micikevicius2018mixed} for 120 epochs with a weight decay of $4\cdot10^{-5}$ and label smoothing rate of 0.1 \citep{bello2021revisiting}.
 The input size is $224\times 224$ and the training set is augmented with random crops and horizontal flips with 50\% probability.
 The per-GPU batch size is set to 128 and is halved for the widest networks to fit in the GPU memory.
 The networks are trained on 8 or 16 Volta V100 GPUs so as to keep the batch size $B$ equal to 1024.
 The learning rate is increased linearly from 0 to 0.1$\cdot B$/256 \citep{goyal2017accurate} for the first five epochs and then annealed to zero with a cosine schedule.

-\subsection{Additional experiments}
+\section{Additional experiments}